Carolinacastioni/data-cleaning-pandas/README.md

 - Insert the column Nº of cases:
   This way we can sum up the number of shark attack cases.

-- Test the Group By function
+- Test the Group By function:
   In order to have a bigger picture of the Pivot table we are about to create.

 - First Filter: